 - Title: Festive dinosaur sugar cookies

-- Food: Sugar cookies with homemade edible glitter
+- Food: Simple dinosaur sugar cookies with homemade edible glitter

 - Dinosaur: Any you like, depending on your cookie cutters